 - Raise further awareness of The Honeypot Children’s Charity and the work we do

-- Help raise further funds to support young carers and disadvantaged children across the UK
+- Help raise further funds to support young carers across the UK

 - Learn how best to contact you (and what about)

 - Keep a record of your support

 - Progress applications (employment, volunteering, respite breaks and playbus sessions) or any other enquiries